HendrikPN/gym/scigym/envs/README.md

 ## How to create new environments for SciGym

 * Create a new repo called gym-foo, which should also be a PIP package.
-A simple template can be found [here](https://github.com/HendrikPN/gym-template).
+A simple template can be found [here](https://github.com/HendrikPN/gym-template) together with an [environment class description](https://hendrikpn.github.io/gym-template).

 * It should have at least the following files:
   ```sh